-Paramæcium is a free fresh-water Infusorium, shaped like a tiny slipper, the hole for the foot being represented by the mouth which leads into the general mass of sarcode, or 'chyme mass.'
+Paramacium is a free fresh-water Infusorium, shaped like a tiny slipper, the hole for the foot being represented by the mouth which leads into the general mass of sarcode, or 'chyme mass.'
 The contractile vesicles which occupy the interior, keep up a sort of circulation of granules in the interior, and so remind one of a vascular apparatus.
-Besides these vesicles, the gullet, so to speak, constantly throws out little processes, which look like stomachs, and so give rise to the old term of Polygastrica.
-Reproduction is either by fission, or sexually, by the union of spermatozoa developed from the nucleolus, and of ova the product of the nucleus.
+Besides these vesicles, the gullet, so to speak, constantly throws out little processes, which look like stomachs, and so gave rise to the old term of Polygastrica.
+Reproduction is either by fission, or, sexually, by the union of spermatozoa developed from the nucleolus, and of ova the product of the nucleus.

-Vorticella is a fixed and stalked fresh-water Infusorium, abundant on the surface of aquatic plants.
-A single animalcule looks like a minute campanula; the bell-like calyx being supported upon a stem, which is possessed of contractile power residing in the sarcode, and called the 'stem-muscle.'
+Vorticella is a fixed and stalked fresh-water Infusorium, which clings to the under surface of aquatic plants.
+The entire animal looks like a number of minute campanulæ, the bell-like calyx being supported upon a stem, which is possessed of contractile power residing in the sarcode, and called the 'stem muscle.'
 The disc at the top represents the mouth, and is fringed with cilia.
 Reproduction, (1) by fission, (2) by gemmation, each bud consisting of a prolongation of the chyme mass, surrounded by the two outer layers-and (3) by encystment.

-Epistylis differs only from Vorticella in its stem being much branched, and non-contractile.
+Epistylis has an egg-shaped body, but otherwise only differs from Vorticella in its stem being much branched, and noncontractile.
 It occurs on the stems of aquatic plants, and looks like a sort of mould.
-The cilia round the mouth are fixed to an outstanding rim, which is termed the
+The cilia round the mouth are fixed to an outstanding rim, which is termed the 'peristoma.'

-'peristoma.'